 - Quiet operation: The units usually run at a low speed and don’t make much noise.
 You usually don’t even know they’re on unless you check.

-- Whole-house zoning: When installing ductless units throughout a whole house, you get to control the temperature and/or humidity management at the unit.
-So in a house with five units, you'd automatically get five different zones!
+- Whole-house zoning: When installing ductless units throughout a whole house, you get to control the unit’s temperature and/or humidity management.
+So, in a house with five units, you’d automatically get five different zones!